Ohood-Saleh2003/my-project/README.md

 ```

  ### 5. Create the control script:
-* In VS Code, create a new file named control1.php in the control directory.
+* In VS Code, create a new file named control1.php in.
 * Add the following code to process movement orders and update the database:
 *
 ```